b-crawl/bcrawl/README.md

   - v1.12: Monks start with 2 Invocations skill.
   - v1.12.1: Wizards start with a plain staff.
   - v1.12.1: Venom mages start with a potion of berserk rage and a potion of degeneration.
 (This lets slow species kill oozes on D1.)
+  - v1.12.1: Archaeologists start with a whip instead of +1 gloves.

 #### Features
   - All items are automatically identified if the player has a rune.